Vegan Oatmeal Raisin Cookies

 If you want thick cookies reminiscent of rock cakes, keep the cookie dough as balls and bake them for around 10-12 minutes.

-For thin crispy cookies, flatten your cookies as much as you can (more than pictured) and bake them for at least 14 minutes.
+For thin crispy cookies, flatten your cookies as much as you can (more than pictured).
+Bake them for at least 14 minutes and allow them to fully cool on your cookie sheets.

 Customizing this recipe